Sberbank CIB: History

-Troika Dialog was co-founded by the American Peter Derby (Петр Дерби; born 18 August 1960 United States) and Bernard Sucher in 1991.
+Troika Dialog was co-founded by the American Peter Derby (Петр Дерби; born August 1960 United States) (through his Troika Capital Corporation) and DialogBank in 1991.
 (Note: In 1983 after graduating from the New York University with a bachelors degree, Peter Derby (Петр Дерби; born 18 August 1960 United States) became an auditor at Chase Manhattan Bank in New York where he remained until 1985 when he took a job at National Westminster Bank as the director of corporate finance.
 He lived in Russia from 1990 until May 1998 when he returned to the United States and joined Irvington, New York's board of trustees.
 From April 2003 until May 2005, he served as Managing Executive for Operations and Management at the SEC.)
 He served as president and CEO of Troika Dialog from 1991 to 1996 and as chairman from 1996 to 1997.
 Previously, he helped found Dialog-Bank (Диалог-банка), which was the first licensed private Russian bank for international banking, serving as CFO of Dialog-Bank in 1990, becoming president and CEO from 1991 to 1997, and was chairman from 1997 to 1998 when the bank failed during the Russian financial crisis.

 In 1997, Bank of Moscow (Банк Москвы) became a shareholder of the Troika Dialog owning 80% stake until 8 April 2002 when the Bank of Moscow sold its stake to the Troika Dialog's management.
 As founder and president of Bank of Moscow from 1995 until 2011 when VTB obtained control of Bank of Moscow, Andrei Borodin controlled the Troika Dialog.

 From 1997 to 2002, its executive director was Andrei Andreivich Movchan and its managing director for investment banking was Sergey Viktorovich Skvortsov.
 (Note: Sergey Viktorovich Skvortsov (Сергей Викторович Скворцов; born 29 February 1964 Moscow, Soviet Union) graduated from Moscow State Institute of International Relations in 1986 with a PhD degree (Candidate of Economic Sciences) in International Economic Relations and established and headed Moscow Business Consultants (MBC) in 1988 leading it until 1997 while he advised 30 large scale projects receiving direct foreign investments in the Soviet Union and later Russia.
 He took an investments in emerging markets course at Merrill Lynch in the United States in 1992 and studied at the Advanced Management Program at the Institut européen d'administration des affaires (INSEAD) at Fontainebleau near Paris in 2005.
 While Sergey Skvortsov studied at Merrill Lynch in 1992, Rubin Vardanyan spoke with Skortsov and later while Skortsov returned to Moscow, he and Vardanyan became close.
 He worked at Troika Dialog from 1998 until 2013 and in March 2013 began working closely with Sergey Chemezov at Rostec.
 He is on the boards of OJSC KAMAZ (2006), Nestle Russia (2007), OJSC AvtoVAZ (June 2008) and Russian Helicopters.
 After Sergey Chemezov and Chairman of the Board Carlos Ghosn stepped down from the board of AvtoVaz on 23 June 2016, Skvortsov, who was deputy director of the Chemezov led Rostec, became Chairman of the Board of AvtoVaz.)